Best Crust For Sweet Potato Pie (Soul Food Approved)

 - Add water and form the dough — Drizzle in the water until the dough holds together, then press the dough into a ball.

 - Rest and refrigerate – Wrap and refrigerate the dough for at least 6 hours to relax the gluten and firm the butter for a tender, flaky crust.
+(This is where most crusts are won or lost, so don’t rush this step!)

 - Roll, fit, and crimp — Roll the dough, fit it into the pie plate, and crimp or flute the edges.